-When '1-In-100 Year' Floods Happen Often, What Should You Call Them?
+When '1-In-100-Year' Floods Happen Often, What Should You Call Them?

 And, studies say, there is a better way to communicate that reality, by telling people what their risk of flooding is over time rather than each year.

-For example, if there is a 1 percent chance that a home will flood each year, that means there's a 26 percent chance it will flood over the course of a 30-year mortgage.
+For example, if there is a 1% chance that a home will flood each year, that means there's a 26% chance it will flood over the course of a 30-year mortgage.

-Put another way, if you lived your entire life — say, a happy 85 years — in a flood-prone area, you'd be more likely than not to experience a 1-in-100 year flood.
+Put another way, if you lived your entire life — say, a happy 85 years — in a flood-prone area, you'd be more likely than not to experience a 1-in-100-year flood.

-Hill says transitioning to that kind of language around flood risk is extremely important as floods get more frequent and severe in much of the U.S.
+Hill says transitioning to that kind of language around flood risk is extremely important as floods become more frequent and severe in much of the U.S.

 "Perhaps in the past this wouldn't have mattered so much, but with development and climate change — warming temperatures and more evaporation of water that falls very quickly — we need to let people know how they can better protect themselves against flooding," she says.

-Hydrologists at the U.S. Geological Survey say they are making a big effort to communicate risk more effectively, in part by transitioning away from the 1-in-100 and 1-in-500 language in public documents, and instead referencing the annual probabilities.
+Hydrologists at the U.S. Geological Survey say they are making a big effort to communicate risk more effectively, in part by transitioning away from the 1-in-100 and 1-in-500 language in public documents and instead referencing the annual probabilities.

 "It's a very complex process to try to give people a proper idea of the risk of living in a particular location," says Holmes of the USGS.
 The climate is changing, as is the physical environment.
-Both development and global warming add uncertainty to flood risk calculations, which Holmes says is frustrating for local officials who want clear information about future flood probability so they can make decisions accordingly.
+Both development and global warming add uncertainty to flood-risk calculations, which Holmes says is frustrating for local officials who want clear information about future flood probability so they can make decisions accordingly.

 Holmes says a lot is on the line when it comes to communicating flood risk.